 I started running to her frantic and shouting, “Bella!
 Are you Ok?
 Are you hurt?”
 Asking her to get up, if she could.

 As I was running I noticed a lady not five feet from my daughter gardening.
 She didn’t stop her gardening to help.
 I thought it a little strange.
 I was running toward both of them shouting, Bella was on the ground crying, and the lady just kept working in her flower bed.

 If the lady had looked up, even the slightest raise of her head, she would have been looking right at my daughter.
 She just never stopped her busy gardening.

 When I got to my daughter she had only minimal scratches and bruises, nothing serious.
 She was more scared than hurt, but still crying.

 While dusting street debris off my daughter, checking her hands and knees and elbows, I was also watching the lady who was engrossed in her gardening.
 How was this lady able to completely ignore a little girl lying face down in the street, legs tangled in her bike, crying?
 Let alone miss a mom’s frantic shouting.
 The lady was five feet away.
 It was no small commotion.
 Hard to not be aware of the unfolding drama…

 I straightened the handlebars of the bike, helped my daughter back on, and sent her on her way.
 I took one last glance in the direction of the lady, not even a head nod from her to say hello.

-As I started walking again, talking to God I asked, “Was it weird, that lady?
+As I started walking again, I asked God, “Was it weird, that lady?
 I mean, you’d have to be blind and deaf to miss that.
-Was it weird?
+Was it weird?”

 Immediately the Holy Spirit spoke, “The church does this to world all the time.”
 This was a very quick and stunning reply.
 My heart ached.